czuger/crest_dump/README.md

 # Crest dump

+## What ?

 This dump contain all crest history data for all regions and all items (when available).

+It is a compilation of https://public-crest.eveonline.com/market/{region_id}/types/{type_id}/history/ for all regions and all types into a csv file.

 ## How to

-To get the last version of the file, please go to : http://evebs.net/public-dump/
+* Get the last version of the file on : http://evebs.net/public-dump/

-Download the gz archive and check if the md5 sum correspond.
+* Download the gz archive and check if the md5 sum correspond.
+* Unzip it and what you want with the data.

 ## File format

+Each line gives you data in the following format :

 ```
 <region_code>;<type_code>;<history_date>;<order_count;<volume>;<low_price>;<avg_price>;<high_price>